nf-core/viralrecon/docs/output.md

 ### SPAdes

-[SPAdes](http://cab.spbu.ru/software/spades/) is a de Bruijn graph-based assembler.
+[SPAdes](http://cab.spbu.ru/software/spades/) is an assembly toolkit containing various assembly pipelines.
+Generically speaking, SPAdes is one of the most popular de Bruijn graph-based assembly algorithms used for bacterial/viral genome reconstruction.

+[Bandage](https://rrwick.github.io/Bandage/) is a program for visualising *de novo* assembly graphs.
+By displaying connections which are not present in the contigs file, Bandage opens up new possibilities for analysing *de novo* assemblies.

 **Output files:**

 * `assembly/spades/`
   * `*.scaffolds.fa`: SPAdes scaffold assembly.
   * `*.assembly.gfa`: SPAdes assembly in GFA format.
+* `assembly/spades/bandage/`
-  * `*.assembly.png`: SPAdes assembly in GFA format visualized by Bandage in PNG format.
+  * `*.png`: Bandage visualisation for SPAdes assembly in PNG format.
-  * `*.assembly.svg`: SPAdes assembly in GFA format visualized by Bandage in SVG format.
+  * `*.svg`: Bandage visualisation for SPAdes assembly in SVG format.

 ### metaSPAdes

-[metaSPAdes](http://cab.spbu.ru/software/meta-spades/) is a de Bruijn graph-based assembler that is distributed with SPAdes (run via the `--meta` option).
+[metaSPAdes](http://cab.spbu.ru/software/meta-spades/) is a de Bruijn graph-based assembler that is distributed with SPAdes and executed via the `--meta` option.
 It can be used for the simultaneous reconstruction of multiple genomes as observed in metagenomics data.

 **Output files:**

 * `assembly/metaspades/`
   * `*.scaffolds.fa`: metaSPAdes scaffold assembly.
   * `*.assembly.gfa`: metaSPAdes assembly in GFA format.
+* `assembly/metaspades/bandage/`
-  * `*.assembly.png`: metaSPAdes assembly in GFA format visualized by Bandage in PNG format.
+  * `*.png`: Bandage visualisation for metaSPAdes assembly in PNG format.
-  * `*.assembly.svg`: metaSPAdes assembly in GFA format visualized by Bandage in SVG format.
+  * `*.svg`: Bandage visualisation for metaSPAdes assembly in SVG format.

 ### Unicycler

-[Unicycler](https://github.com/rrwick/Unicycler) is an assembly pipeline that works as a SPAdes optimizer.
+[Unicycler](https://github.com/rrwick/Unicycler) is an assembly pipeline for bacterial genomes.
+It can assemble Illumina-only read sets where it functions as a SPAdes-optimiser.

 **Output files:**

 * `assembly/unicycler/`
   * `*.scaffolds.fa`: Unicycler scaffold assembly.
   * `*.assembly.gfa`: Unicycler assembly in GFA format.
+* `assembly/unicycler/bandage/`
-  * `*.assembly.png`: Unicycler assembly in GFA format visualized by Bandage in PNG format.
+  * `*.png`: Bandage visualisation for Unicycler assembly in PNG format.
-  * `*.assembly.png`: Unicycler assembly in GFA format visualized by Bandage in SVG format.
+  * `*.svg`: Bandage visualisation for Unicycler assembly in SVG format.

 ### minia

-TODO: Add documentation here about [minia](https://github.com/GATB/minia).
+[Minia](https://github.com/GATB/minia) is a short-read assembler based on a de Bruijn graph, capable of assembling a human genome on a desktop computer in a day.
+The output of Minia is a set of contigs.
+Minia produces results of similar contiguity and accuracy to other de Bruijn assemblers.

 **Output files:**